artefactory/french-box-office/notebooks/session11/instructions_for_session11.md

 ## Add the path of the repository to PYTHONPATH

 Via conda, replace `[c:/replace/by/absolute/path/to/french-box-office]` by the absolute path to the repository.
-Should work for Mac or Windows is you have conda:
+Should work for Mac or Windows if you have conda:
 ```bash
 conda activate french_box_office
 conda env config vars set PYTHONPATH="[c:/replace/by/absolute/path/to/french-box-office]:$PYTHONPATH"